When disaster strikes, you don’t want to be caught unprepared.

 These are heat and stain resistant and won’t absorb flavors.
 Lightweight and strong long-lasting utensils are hand-finished with a top-grade natural food-safe wood oil.

 If you plan to be in camp for an extended period of time, you’ll need a way to cook your food, and the Carbon Steel Cookset does not disappoint.
 Featuring a non-stick surface, the set also has several clever space-saving features that will help you pack your gear.
 For instance, the pot lids all have built-in strainers so you needn’t bring a colander.
 In addition, a pot scrubber and measuring cup fit into the configuration for easy stacking.

 During our test, we found the set to heat quickly and clean easily.
 The only thing to keep in mind is that the 10-piece set is heavy (12 pounds), so you should pick your favorite piece from the set to take on shorter treks when you may not have a car or camper to carry the bulk of the load.

 Key features: Holds your water bottle and small gear

 Description: Lighter than a backpack but functional enough to carry everything you need, the GoCaddy is a great addition to any trek into the woods.
-Whether you’re camping, hunting or fishing, you should be able to fit your essentials into the GoCaddy, including a water bottle up to 1.5 liters in volume, money, ID or credit card, phone, keys, sunglasses, and other items.
+Whether you’re camping, hunting or fishing, you should be able to fit your essentials into the GoCaddy, including water bottles up to 1.5 liters, money, ID, credit card, phone, keys, sunglasses and other items.

 In our test, the included strap was comfortable and adjusted easily for testers of various sizes.
 The water, although cold, did not “sweat” into the outer pocket, which is important since you don’t want your electronics in the pocket getting wet.